Free Printable Meal Plans & EASY Menu Planning Tips

 My biggest tip: start with things that your family likes.

-If it helps, make a list of “family favorite meals” and keep it with your menu planning things, adding to it as you find new meals.
+It helps to make a list of “family favorite meals” and keep it with your menu planning things, adding to it as you find new meals.
+Then you can just recycle through this list as much as you want!

-Another way to record what your family likes and what you’ve served is to keep all your past menus in a binder (this is what I do).
+TIP: Another way to record what your family likes and what you’ve served is to keep all your past menus in a binder.
 After awhile, you’ll have a great resource that’s easy to look through for ideas.
 It also aids in cooking seasonally, as you’ve got a record of what you ate for every month of the year.

 That’s it!
 Once you get your system down, it should only takes about 10 minutes to plan a week’s worth of dinners.